-The Mathematics of Random Systems CDT offers a comprehensive four-year doctoral training course in stochastic analysis, probability theory, stochastic modelling, computational methods and applications arising in physics, quantitative finance, biology, healthcare and data science.
+The Mathematical Modelling of Random Systems CDT offers a comprehensive four-year doctoral training course in stochastic analysis, probability theory, stochastic modelling, computational methods and applications arising in physics, quantitative finance, biology, healthcare and data science.
 It provides solid training in core skills related to probability theory, stochastic modelling, data analysis, stochastic simulation, optimal control and probabilistic algorithms.

 Research topics focus on five Foundation areas: